yjy941124/COMS4156/README.md

 TODO:
 1. ~~Verify whether new book name is unique~~
 2. Change checkbox style for book genres
-3. ~~Only allow writer of the book to edit book info and update new chapter ~~
+3. Only allow writer of the book to edit book info and update new chapter (done)
 4. ~~See earlier TODOs.~~

 ### March 23 2017 - Jinyang